-6. Equal Opportunity Considerations
+7. Equal Opportunity Considerations

-- 6.1.
-The Equality Impact Assessment Pre-Screening form for implementing Option 1 is included at Appendix A. It will have positive equality impacts as it maintains the more generous CTS support for those in vulnerable groups and those with relevant protected characteristics, whilst providing more help to customers not in vulnerable groups or covered by equality considerations. - 6.2.
-On 1 October 2023 there are 1,259 CTS claims not in a protected group with a 84% limit on their maximum level of support.
-Making the working age CTS scheme more generous would reduce the council tax bill of 1,259 households meaning they have less, or no, council tax to pay.
+- 7.1 The Equality Impact Assessment Pre-Screening form for implementing Option 1 is included at Appendix A. The proposed change would have positive equality impacts as it maintains the more generous CTS support for those in vulnerable groups and those with relevant protected characteristics, whilst providing more help to customers not in vulnerable groups or covered by equality considerations. - 7.2 On 1 October 2023 there are 1,259 CTS claims not in a protected group with a 84% limit on their maximum level of support.
+Making the working age CTS scheme more generous would reduce the council tax bill of 1,259 low income households meaning they have less, or no, council tax to pay.

-7. Any other Implications/Risks
+8. Any other Implications/Risks

-- 7.1.
-The budget impact of the CTS scheme is based upon the household numbers described above which form the basis of the Financial Plan.
-The impact will be affected by the changing circumstances and demographic of our taxpayers; for example, household welfare, age mix and additional households entering our tax base. - 7.2.
-The CTS scheme is based on an assessment of a household's income against an allowed amount.
-The cost-of-living crisis is not causing an increase in the CTS caseload as household incomes are generally stable or rising with higher pay rises.
+- 8.1 Failure to agree a CTS Scheme by 31 January 2024 means that we are unable to set our council taxbase for 2024/2025, and therefore unable to agree a budget and the council tax charge for the coming year. - 8.2 To avoid this, if Option 1 is not agreed as the CTS Scheme for 2024/2025, the existing scheme will continue for another year. - 8.3 The budget impact of the CTS scheme is based upon the household numbers described above which form the basis of the Financial Plan.
+The impact will be affected by the changing circumstances and demographic of our taxpayers; for example, household welfare, age mix and additional households entering our tax base. - 8.4 The CTS scheme is based on an assessment of a household's income against an allowed amount.
+The cost-of-living crisis is not causing an increase in the CTS caseload as household incomes are generally stable or rising with higher wage and benefit increases.
 However, household expenditure is also increasing causing pressure on household budgets.
-Other support with these rising costs is being given by us (for example through the Household Support Fund) and from other organisations. - 7.3.
-In the current economic climate, the risk assessment cannot be neutral, but it is considered that there is sufficient flexibility in our financial structure to withstand any adverse impact. - 7.4.
-If the CTS caseload falls our taxbase and council tax income will increase, creating a surplus on the Collection Fund. - 7.5.
-The impact of the CTS scheme is, and will continue to be, operationally reviewed monthly and reported to Members annually in October.
+Other support with these rising costs is being given by us (for example through the Household Support Fund), from government and from other organisations. - 8.5 In the current economic climate, the risk assessment cannot be neutral, but it is considered that there is sufficient flexibility in our financial structure to withstand any adverse impact. - 8.6 If the CTS caseload falls our taxbase and council tax income will increase, creating a surplus on the Collection Fund. - 8.7 The impact of the CTS scheme is, and will continue to be, operationally reviewed monthly and reported to Members annually in October.

-8. Corporate Priorities
+9. Corporate Priorities

-- 8.1.
-The CTS Schemes supports the promotion of Social Mobility and Inclusion for our residents. - 8.2.
-Implementing an option where the scheme is made more generous will increase the income of over 1,250 households who are not in a Protected Group but will adversely affect the Financial Plan.
+- 9.1 The CTS Schemes supports the promotion of Social Mobility and Inclusion for our residents. - 9.2 Implementing Option 1 where the scheme is made more generous will increase the income of over 1,250 households who are not in a Protected Group.